modxcms/mediascanner/core/components/mediascanner/docs/README.md

 ## Disable Automatic Indexing

 Due to the way automatic indexing works, it may slow down the save event on your site depending on how your site is set up.
-If you want to disable automatic indexing, you can do so by setting the `linkstrategy.allow_regenerate_onsave` system setting to `No`.
+If you want to disable automatic indexing, you can do so by setting the `mediascanner.allow_regenerate_onsave` system setting to `No`.
 It is recommended you then run the indexing script manually via cron.

 ## Disable "Regenerate Links" Button

 In the event you have a large site that consistently fails to generate links with the provided button.
 You can disable it in system settings.
 This will prevent the button from showing up in the manager page.
 It is recommended you then run the indexing script manually via cron.

-To disable the button, set the system setting `linkstrategy.allow_regenerate_button` to `No`.
+To disable the button, set the system setting `mediascanner.allow_regenerate_button` to `No`.